Get

 Film Length 1 hr 29 min

-Want a holiday film featuring Golden Retrievers?
+Do you crave a holiday film featuring Golden Retrievers?
 Look no further than Golden Winter!
-Also known as Santa’s Little Yelpers, it features an entire litter of adorable Golden Retriever pups.
-There’s not much information about this film out there, but it seems to follow the story of a boy who befriends the litter of Golden Retrievers (who are homeless) and then works with them to stop a bank robbery.
-It’s definitely a feel-good kind of film!
+Also known as Santa’s Little Yelpers, it features a litter of adorable Golden Retriever pups.
+There’s not much information about this film, but it follows the story of a boy who befriends the litter of stray Golden Retrievers and works with them to stop a bank robbery.
+It’s a feel-good kind of film!

 11. A Letter to True